Turtles All the Way Down (song): Content

 The song title, also in the lyrics, is a reference to "turtles all the way down", a lighthearted term for the concept of Anavastha from Indian philosophy, which states that there is no underlying basis, or ground, for existence.
 The song lyrics are about, in part, the psychedelic experience as brought on by drugs including marijuana, LSD, psilocybin and DMT.
-References are made to encounters with Jesus, the Devil, the Buddha, and reptile aliens.
+References are made to encounters with Jesus, the Devil, Buddha, and reptile aliens.
 The songwriter's mortality, and the life saving effect of love, are also referenced.
 The musical form is that of a country music ballad.
-The verse melody and instrumental accompaniment are an interpolation of the verse of the Kris Kristofferson song "Me and Bobbie McGee" as performed by Waylon Jennings in the early 1970s.

 Critical reception

-In his review of the album, Thom Jurek gave the song a positive review, praising both the production as well as Simpson's vocals and saying that "The track features Cobb's nylon-string guitar, the wafting tapes of a Mellotron, electric bass, acoustic and electric guitars, and sharp drums framing Simpson's lyrics that refer to Jesus, the Old Testament, Buddha, mythology, cosmology, drugs, and physics, before concluding that "love's the only thing that ever saved my life," making it a glorious cosmic cowboy song.
+In his review of the album at AllMusic, Thom Jurek gave the song a positive review, praising both the production as well as Simpson's vocals and saying that "The track features Cobb's nylon-string guitar, the wafting tapes of a Mellotron, electric bass, acoustic and electric guitars, and sharp drums framing Simpson's lyrics that refer to Jesus, the Old Testament, Buddha, mythology, cosmology, drugs, and physics, before concluding that "love's the only thing that ever saved my life," making it a glorious cosmic cowboy song.